skratsch-solutions/skratsch-solutions.github.io/docs/codex-handoff.md

 ## Local Setup

-Use WSL and Node 22.
+Use Node 22.
+Windows PowerShell, WSL, macOS, and Linux are supported.

 ```sh
 git fetch --all --prune